Intellectual Disabilities Information and Resources for Pennsylvania

 The Vision for Equality is a unique organization born out of a collective desire for systems change.
 We interface daily with the service system to set a presence in people’s lives and to bring the perspective of the "customer" and their family to the forefront.
 We define our roles as advocates and monitors promoting quality and equality in the system and one community for all.

-The American Association on Intellectual and Developmental Disabilities (AAIDD) is designed to promote interest of professional and parental development with resources for individuals who have the co-existence of mental illness and intellectual disabilities.
+The American Association on Intellectual and Developmental Disabilities (AAIDD) is designed to promote the interest of professional and parental development with resources for individuals who have the co-existence of mental illness and intellectual disabilities.

 The Arc is the national organization of and for people with mental retardation and related disabilities and their families.